 In December 2019, lawmakers passed two packages of must-pass appropriations bills including one (H.R.
 1865) that contained funding for the Department of Transportation, the Federal Aviation Administration and other federal agencies.

 • Traditional AIP Funding: The final FY20 spending package included $3.35 billion in “traditional” AIP account.
-Of that amount, $116.5 million would go toward administration expenses, $15 million is designated for the Airport Cooperative Research Program, slightly more than $33.2 million is made available for Airport Technology Research and $10 million is provided for the Small Community Air Service Development Program.
+Of that amount, $116.5 million would go toward administration expenses, $15 million for the Airport Cooperative Research Program, and $10 million for the Small Community Air Service Development Program.
 Another $39.2 million would go toward Airport Technology Research.

 For the $1 billion in supplemental discretionary funding provided in FY18, DOT was required by Congress to give priority consideration to projects at “(a) nonprimary airports that are classified as Regional, Local, or Basic airports and are not located within a Metropolitan or Micropolitan Statistical Area as defined by the Office of Management and Budget, or (b) primary airports that are classified as Small or Nonhub airports.”
 The federal share for projects at nonprimary airports is 100 percent.